-Note: Graduates of the Ph.D. program in Science/Mathematics

-Education are qualified to teach in colleges and universities but do not automatically qualify for K-12 teacher certification.
-Students lacking but wishing to secure K-12 certification must conform to additional requirements.
-This will necessarily lengthen their program of study.
-The applicant should further note that employers in several of the career options may expect several years of prior successful teaching experience.
-Accordingly, it is essential that the applicant clearly describe his/her long-range goals in the initial application, so the Department can provide appropriate advisement and mentoring.
+Graduates of the Ph.D. program in Science/Mathematics Education are qualified to teach in colleges and universities but do not automatically qualify for K-12 teacher certification.
+Students lacking but wishing to secure K-12 certification must conform to additional

-In addition to the general requirements for admission to the

-Graduate School, the applicant must:
+In addition to the general requirements for admission to the Graduate School, the applicant must:

-Hold a minimum of a bachelor's degree in one of the following fields: mathematics, computer science, a natural science, engineering, or curriculum and instruction with a science or mathematics concentration.

-Provide a curriculum vitae and any written evidence of research potential (publications, research reports, master's thesis, etc.)

-Submit official transcripts from all schools attended

-Prior classroom teaching experience, or completion of a practicum of such experience during the program.

-Successful completion of a comprehensive examination for admission to doctoral candidacy

-Successful defense of proposed research

-Completion of 12 credits of directed dissertation research

-Completion and successful oral defense of the dissertation
+- Hold a minimum of a bachelor's degree in one of the following fields: mathematics, computer science, a natural science, engineering, or curriculum and instruction with a science or mathematics concentration. - Provide a curriculum vitae and any written evidence of research potential (publications, research reports, master's thesis, etc.) - ✓ Submit official transcripts from all schools attended - Prior classroom teaching experience, or completion of a practicum of such experience during the program. - Successful completion of a comprehensive examination for admission to doctoral candidacy - ✓ Successful defense of proposed research - ✓ Completion of 12 credits of directed dissertation research. - ✓ Completion and successful oral defense of the dissertation

 DOCTOR OF PHILOSOPHY (Ph.D.)
-IN SCIENCE/ MATHEMATICS EDUCATION

-Content Area (24 semester hours)
+IN SCIENCE/ MATHEMATICS EDUCATION Content Area (24 semester hours)